 - Take car keys away from someone who is likely going to drive drunk

 - Have a backup plan to let people sleep in your dorm room, apartment or house

 It should also be stressed that many college students are under the legal drinking age-never serve alcohol to minors.

 A DUI is one of the most common and serious charges for violating traffic laws.
 If you or someone you know has been arrested for a DUI, or even repeated DUI charges , there are ways to defend against the charge.
 Presenting a strong DUI defense can cause charges to be dropped or reduced, prevent your license from getting suspended or even result in an acquittal.
 A criminal defense attorney can help you understand your defense options.

 There are several ways you can prevent getting charged with a DUI.
-If prevention tips fall short, you have the option of consulting a DUI defense attorney about your case.
+If prevention tips fall short, you have the option of consulting a DUI defense attorney in Surprise about your case.
 Whether you or a friend has been charged with a first or repeat DUI offense, there are options to potentially reduce the penalties.